 Ashwagandha is one of the most effective adaptogens, which are herbs used to increase the body’s resistance to stress.
-Clinical studies proved the efficacy of ashwagandha in reducing stress and anxiety.
+Clinical studies have proven the efficacy of ashwagandha in reducing stress and anxiety.

-Adrafinil is a man-made chemical medication that was developed for the treatment of sleepiness and fatigue due to sleep disorders.
-It is a eugeroic compound that improves vigilance, alertness, mood, and energy.
+Adrafinil is a manufactured chemical medication developed to treat sleepiness and fatigue due to sleep disorders.
+Adrafinil is a eugeroic compound that improves vigilance, alertness, mood, and energy.

 Because of its mild stimulant effect, adrafinil is often used as an alternative to caffeine.

-Huperzine A is an alkaloid that is naturally found in a plant called huperzia serrata (Chinese club moss).
+Huperzine A is an alkaloid naturally found in a plant called huperzia serrata (Chinese club moss).
 This compound has demonstrated neuroprotective properties, and it has been studied as a potential treatment for Alzheimer’s disease.

 Rhodiola rosea is an adaptogenic herb that is widely used to relieve stress and fatigue.
-It has antioxidant, anti-inflammatory and neuroprotective effects, making it a potentially effective natural aid for cognitive enhancement.
+It has antioxidant, anti-inflammatory, and neuroprotective effects, making it a potentially effective natural aid for cognitive enhancement.

 In addition to being used to improve mental performance, there is some evidence that Rhodiola Rosea supplementation may also improve physical performance.

 Lion’s Mane Mushroom